Last updated on June 30th, 2018

 I’m a stickler for motorcycle detailing, so I’ve spent a lot of time trying out different motorcycle cleaning products until I’ve found what I like best.
 Be it a bike wash shampoo or motorcycle wax, use them enough and you’ll develop a preference.
 While motorcycles don’t have all that much paintwork, they have more surface types and materials than many cars.
 Be it chrome, rubber, vinyl or plastic, you shouldn’t treat them all the same.
-That’s why here we’re going to go over how to clean a motorcycle for the best shine and longevity.
+That’s why here I’m going to go over how to clean a motorcycle for the best shine and longevity.

 Keep reading to see how it matches your washing routine, or if you use the same motorcycle cleaning products.

 Keep in mind that the process detailed below is what I do for comprehensive motorcycle detailing, not regular washing.
 I do this once or twice a year at most, or for special occasions.
 For regular washing I use the same bike cleaning products and processes, just not all of them and not as meticulous.

 Some people don’t care about what motorcycle cleaning products they use – but for others it’s down-right dogmatic.
 I’m somewhere in the middle.
 I like quality products for vehicle detailing, but I’m not going to pay more for some bike shampoo or carnauba wax then I’d pay for a tank bag.

 Here are the motorbike cleaning products I’ve come to prefer over the years.
 I can personally attest to them being both cheap and good enough to make a difference.
 Of course, unless you’re doing a full detailing, you won’t need all of them.
 For most routine cleaning just a minority of them will suffice.
 Though all of them have their use when it comes to how to clean a motorcycle.